Allyctric/Glowbug-Club-PCB-v3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This PCB was created as a workshop aid to teach people about LEDs and soldering.
-The PCB is intended to be worn on a lanyard, as a way to keep us all glowing at night.
+This PCB was created as a workshop aid to teach people about LEDs and soldering, and as a way to demistify the process of importing custom art layers into Kicad.
+The PCB is intended to be worn on a lanyard, as a way to keep us all glowing safely at night.

 ### Created With